Visas

 Maintenance requirement

 You must show that you have enough money to support yourself and any dependants when you enter the UK.
-If you are based in the College of Medical and Dental Sciences, College of Engineering and Physical Sciences or College of Social Sciences the University will “certify maintenance”, in which case this requirement is automatically met.
+If you are based in the College of Medicine and Health, College of Engineering and Physical Sciences or College of Social Sciences the University will “certify maintenance”, in which case this requirement is automatically met.
 If you are based in any other area in the University, maintenance certification can be requested on your behalf by HR.

 English language requirement